augusto-garcia/onemap/README.md

 crosses: full-sib, RILs, F2 and backcrosses.
 It was developed by Gabriel R A Margarido, Marcelo Mollinari and A Augusto F Garcia.

-It has been available on CRAN from several years (http://cran.r-project.org/web/packages/onemap/index.html).
+It has been available on CRAN for several years (http://cran.r-project.org/web/packages/onemap/index.html).
 Its last version was updated on 2013-09-09.
-CRAN has OneMap's stable version, which is recommend for most users.
+CRAN has OneMap's stable version, which is recommended for most users.

-This github page has his version under development.
+This github page has its version under development.
 New functions will be added (experimental work) and, once it is done, we will synchronize the repositories and add it to CRAN.